mwoiii/webfishing-ap/README.md

 ## Connecting
 With the mod installed, you can connect to an Archipelago server through the Archipelago button on the esc. menu once you load into a game.
 The button will open up a connection panel when pressed, which will let you enter all the relevant info.

-When using the mod, you should:
-- **Ensure you complete checks while connected to the server**
-- **Stick to one (new) save per Archipelago world**

-If you receive items on the incorrect save, or you try to send a check while offline, you can resolve the issue by quitting without saving - but checks sent from an incorrect save cannot be undone!
+When using the mod, you should **stick to one (new) save per Archipelago world.** If you receive items on the incorrect save, you can resolve the issue by quitting without saving - but checks sent from an incorrect save cannot be undone!

 The client will try to send a notification if you lose connection - however you can make certain of a connection by entering a message in local chat.